By: Angelie Karabatsos, LPC, NCC, MA, MBA

-The therapist will not take sides but help both partners see how they could improve their communication, conflict resolutions, or regain trust with their partner for actions taken during the relationship.
-Second thing to keep in mind, is no therapist, no matter how highly recommended they are, can solve all issues in one or two sessions.
+The therapist will not take sides but help both partners see how they could improve communication, reduce conflict, or regain trust.
+Together the therapist will work to help heal wounds created during the relationship.
+Keep in mind, no therapist, no matter how good they are, can solve all issues in one or two sessions.
 Healing takes time.
-How much depends on how well the skills developed in session are used outside of the therapy session.
-Couples come to therapy at various stages in their relationship.
+How much depends on how well the skills taught in session are used outside of the therapy room.
+Couples come to therapy at all stages of a relationship.
 No two couple is the same.
 Therapy will look differently for each couple.

 Many couple come to counseling because of an infidelity.
 The infidelity could be physical or emotional.
-Whatever the reasons, the therapist will utilize this information in order to tailor a treatment plan for the couple.
+Whatever the reasons, the therapist will utilize this information in order to create a treatment plan for the couple.
 It is not used as a means to assign blame.
 An infidelity is a symptom of what has been happening in the marriage.
 Most often there has been a major trauma and disengagement before the individual engaged in the affair.
 Exploring how the two parties came to be sitting in the room and examining each partner’s daily stresses is part of healing the rupture in the relationship.
 High performing professionals have different stresses than a retired couple.
 Each stress must be processed properly or they will continue to cause distress in the relationship and lead to relational disharmony.

-Much of the focus in marriage or couple’s counseling centers on understanding perspectives.
+What to expect in couples or marriage counseling is a focus on understanding perspectives.
 Most couples think that to resolve a conflict, one partner must be right and the other wrong.
 Nope!
 Being in relationship with another person means learning to see the other person’s perspective.
 This doesn’t mean we must agree with them; it just means we can see their side and work towards finding a compromise between the two perspectives.
 Learning to actively listen, reflect, and summarize what your partner is saying helps improve overall communication among couples.
 Encouraging each partner to bring concerns to the therapy room and helping the couple find resolutions that make sense for their relationship is another major focus of counseling.